sushilultimate/OrgChangeTracker/README.md

 orgChangesTracker
 =================

-plugin for tracking org changes.
-This plugin does not retrieve the changes.
+This simple plugin can be used for tracking org changes.
+When you run command, it displays list of changes done in org in last N days.
+Where N can be passed as parameter

-sample command sfdx audit:org -u ORG_USER_NAME --howmany 3
+sample command  - sfdx audit:org -u ORG_USER_NAME --howmany 3

-where howmany variable is to retrieve changes for last X days.